-The following graph shows a comparison from 2017 through 2022 of the cumulative total return for our common stock, the Russell 2000 Index, the NASDAQ Electrical Components Index and the Dow Jones US Electronic and Electrical Equipment Index.
-The NASDAQ Electrical Components Index has been discontinued.
+The following graph shows a comparison from 2018 through 2023 of the cumulative total return for our common stock, the Russell 2000 Index and the Dow Jones US Electronic and Electrical Equipment Index.
+Our prior annual reports had included cumulative total return from the NASDAQ Electrical Components Index, however it is not included on this graph because the index has been discontinued.
 The comparisons in the graph are historical and are not intended to forecast or be indicative of possible future performance of our common stock.